You are currently viewing 25 Free Things to Do in San DiegoPin

 849 W Harbor Dr, 92101, map

 This 14-acre waterfront shopping, dining, and entertainment complex is a great place to spend the afternoon.
-Check out their monthly calendars to see upcoming live music performances too.
-They have a lot of little shops here that remind me of the shopping area at Pier 39 in San Francisco.
+Check out their monthly calendar to see upcoming live music performances.
+They have little touristy shops that remind me of the shopping area at Pier 39 in San Francisco.

-Local Tip: There is a park right next to it where you get great views of the Coronado Bridge and you can have a picnic and fly kites.
+Local Tip: There is a park right next to it where you can picnic, fly kites, and get great views of the Coronado Bridge.

 7. See the Iconic Hotel del Coronado